GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-vc-delegate.md

 #### Parameters

-  - vc: The message list informing the delegate of this event.
+  - `vc`: The message list informing the delegate of this event.
-  - actionItem: The action performed on the given message.
+  - `actionItem`: The action performed on the given message.
-  - message: The given message.
+  - `message`: The given message.